Dahlbominus fuscipennis: Description

 Dahlbominus fuscipennis has a dark coloured, blue tinged head, thorax and body.
 The head is noticeably wider than the thorax and there is a triangular depression in the centre of the frons.
 The vertex is narrow and the large eyes are naked.
-The antennae sit in from of the clypeus and have spindle-like, compressed flagellae, those of the male are branching.
+The antennae sit in front of the clypeus and have spindle-like, compressed flagellae, those of the male are branching.
 The forewing shows shading and the legs are dark.
 The long, oval abdomen lacks a distinct waist.
 The females are 1.8-1.9mm in length and the males are 1.4-1.8mm.

 Biology

 Dahlbominus fuscipennis has a number of generations in a year, in eastern Europe it normally has four generations but in cooler summers only three may occur and the last generation in August is usually the most numerous, although the generations overlap.
 The life cycle of this wasp is completed, under laboratory conditions, in 21–23 days.
-D. fuscipebnnis has a number of hosts, mainly sawflies of the family Diprionidae but it can also act as a hyperparasitoid on parasites of the eonymph of Ichneumonidae.
+D. fuscipennis has a number of hosts, mainly sawflies of the family Diprionidae but it can also act as a hyperparasitoid on parasites of the eonymph of Ichneumonidae.
 In Canada only two full generations and a partial one are completed each summer with the wasps overwintering as fifth instar larvae, prepupae or pupae.